coleifer/peewee/docs/peewee/cookbook.rst

     class PostgresqlModel(peewee.Model):
-        """A base model that will use our MySQL database""" class Meta:
+        """A base model that will use our Postgresql database""" class Meta:
             database = psql_db